 that it must be), we can already start using technology to understand our customer base.

 Now, to really create new products and new services which better understand the customer, we need the customer to give us access to other data about them... there are platforms in place which allow the customer to control with whom his data is shared.
 One

-such example is The Hat Community Foundation, who have created just such a platform, open source, giving individuals control over their own data - for free.
+The Hat Community Foundation, who have created just such a platform, open source, giving individuals control over their own data - for free.

 Fortunately, other regulations, like PSD2 mandate access to transaction information.
 Driven by a demand for open banking, suddenly individuals can share their financial data with other providers.
 No longer being placed in a bucket financial service firms